wrouesnel/aws-sso/README.md

 Ubuntu), Firefox and the Selenium webdriver executable installed in your path (geckodriver - download for your platform from here https://github.com/mozilla/geckodriver/releases)

+## Installation

+This is fairly bespoke tool, and I recommend installing it as a virtualenv package.
+This can be accomplished by cloning this repo and then running the `autogen.sh` script, and then symlinking the `aws-sso` bash script into your path.

 ## Basic Usage

 To perform initial setup, run a command like `aws-sso list profiles`.
 This command will prompt